Improve business processes for a profitable and sustainable business

 - Acquiring or attempting to acquire software systems without really understanding the business and stakeholder needs, or the actual value that the software will provide.

-Problems 1, 2 and 3 may lead to degraded service and loss of customers.
-Also, the re-allocation of business functions to remaining personnel in an environment of frustrations and disillusionment, may be a major contributor to staff burnout.
+Problems 1, 2 and 3 may lead to degraded service, loss of customers and other problems.
+The re-allocation of business functions to remaining personnel in an environment of frustrations and disillusionment, may be a major contributor to staff burnout.
 Staff burnout is recognised as a serious occupational phenomenon (See: WHO item Burn-out an “occupational phenomenon”: International Classification of Diseases).
 In the US it is estimated by Gallup that at least 28% of employees feel burned out at work, as at August 2024 (See: How to Prevent Employee Burnout).
 It is likely that similar figures will apply in Australia.

 Problem 4 often leads to financial waste and widespread disillusionment among staff.
 It is widely accepted that 50% or more of software projects fall significantly short of their expectations and many fail completely (See evidence gathered by the Standish Group and summarised in an article by Jorge Domingues at ProjectSmart UK: The Curious Case of the CHAOS Report 2009).